 The soft patter of bare feet coming down the back kitchen steps pulled her from her daydream.
 She heard the boys open the door that connected the dining room to the breakfast room, and was greeted by the glorious sight of the twins bouncing up and down in excitement.
 A soft chuckle escaped her lips…they had found their early Christmas Present!

 “Oh...”
 Catrina laughed and leaped from her chair, her hands pressed to her lips in giddiness.
 “Don’t the four of you look lovely?”

 The twins danced in front of her in small circles, while Francis and Theodore hung towards the back.
 She could sense how shy they were.
 All of the boys wore matching silk pajamas and soft, cotton bathrobes.
 Before leaving the department store yesterday afternoon, Catrina slipped two notes to be delivered to Benjamin Felix.

 Swooping the twins up in a hug, she twirled them around and set them down.
-Both of them let of shrieks of laughter, as she gestured Theodore and Francis to come closer.
+Both of them let out shrieks of laughter, as she gestured for Theodore and Francis to come closer.